How Our Inability To Forgive Can Affect Our Wellbeing

 How Forgiveness Can Improve Our Wellness

-In contrast to the negative outcomes just mentioned, a discussion by Harvard Health tells us about some of the positive effects of having a forgiving nature.
-They claim, “forgiveness is associated with lower levels of depression, anxiety, and hostility; reduced substance abuse; higher self-esteem; and greater life satisfaction.”
-Forgiveness can improve our lives, not just in the sense of having an unburdened heart, but it can also reduce the risk of addictive behaviors, make us more confident, and may improve our overall happiness.
-In other words, while it was unfortunate that your friend couldn’t help when you needed them, it’s not the end of the world.
-Resentment won’t change anything, and on top of that it may hurt both of you.
+In contrast to the negative outcomes just mentioned, a discussion by Harvard Health Publishing sheds some light on a few of the positive effects of having a forgiving nature.
+They assert that “forgiveness is associated with lower levels of depression, anxiety, and hostility; reduced substance [use]; higher self-esteem; and greater life satisfaction.”
+Forgiveness can improve our lives, not just in the sense of having an unburdened heart, but it can also reduce the risk of compulsive behaviors, make us more confident, and improve our overall happiness.
+In other words, while it was unfortunate that your friend couldn’t help out when you needed them, it’s not the end of the world.
+Resentment won’t change anything, and on top of that, it may hurt both of you.

-Forgiveness is also directly and statistically, linked with relationship-related wellbeing, especially with those experiencing issues in their personal relationships.
-Here’s an example a little closer to home: say you drop your partner’s favorite Star Trek mug, as I did recently, and it smashes once it hits the floor.
+Forgiveness is also directly and statistically linked with relationship-related wellbeing, especially for those experiencing issues in their personal relationships.
+Here’s an example: Say you drop your partner’s favorite cup, as I did recently, and it smashes once it hits the floor.
 Apologizing and making amends can make things better for your relationship in many ways.
-It can help to resolve the issue at hand, and it can also help to develop your and your partner’s empathy.
-Say the following week your partner accidentally spills their coffee on your treasured bonsai tree, causing the poor thing to wilt dramatically.
-You could say to yourself that it was an accident, just like how the destruction of their favorite mug was an accident.
-This can be a step towards cultivating more empathy.
+It can help to resolve the issue at hand, and it can also help to develop empathy within both you and your partner.
+The following week your partner might accidentally spill their coffee on your treasured bonsai tree, causing it to wilt dramatically.
+You could say to yourself that it was an accident, just like how the destruction of their favorite mug was an accident, and, with this, take the first step toward cultivating more empathy.
 It’s all about developing our ability to put ourselves into another person’s shoes.
 Trying to be more forgiving can help with conflict resolution, and it can have the added effect of teaching you the valuable skill of self-forgiveness.

-When we talk about self-forgiveness, we mean being able to forgive ourselves without needing the approval of whoever we wronged.
-In other words, when we do something bad, we may not always have the option of being forgiven.
-It’s important to make amends, of course, but it’s also important to bear in mind that sometimes the option isn’t there.
-It may be helpful to first accept that we’ve done something wrong.
-As soon as I’d obliterated that poor Star Trek mug, I knew I’d made a mistake.
-I told myself that it was an accident and instead of wallowing in self pity, I chose to forgive myself.
+When we talk about self-forgiveness, we mean being able to forgive ourselves without needing the approval of whomever we’ve wronged.
+It’s important to make amends, of course, but it’s also important to bear in mind that sometimes the option of forgiveness isn’t there.
+It may be helpful to approach self-forgiveness by first accepting that we’ve done something wrong.
+As soon as I’d dropped my partner’s beloved mug, I knew I’d made a mistake.
+However, I told myself that it was an accident, and instead of wallowing in self-pity, I chose to forgive myself.
 I did this by thinking of ways that I could resolve the conflict and make it up to my partner.
 I went out and got a new mug, and then apologized profusely!
 They forgave me after a short period of grief, but that self-forgiveness was an important step to help us both move on.

 It’s all well and good knowing the science and benefits of forgiveness, but life isn’t always as straightforward as simply forgiving someone else or ourselves.
 Sometimes the best way to get on the right track is by starting small.
-The Harvard School of Public Health says that even small acts of forgiveness can have a great effect, and that proactively forgiving the little things can train our minds to be more receptive to empathy, and can therefore improve our long-term wellness.
+Even small acts of forgiveness can have a great effect, and proactively forgiving the little things can train our minds to be more receptive to empathy, thereby improving our long-term wellness.

-Maybe the barista in your local coffee house always misspells your name on your coffee cup, even though you’re a regular (I’m looking at you, Jessica), maybe someone cut you off in traffic, or maybe the dog did something unspeakable to your nice new carpet.
-In situations like these, it can be helpful to take a breath and accept that everyone is on their own journey, and giving some slack can make things a little easier.
-I’m sure Jessica has other things on her mind, and I still like the way the coffee tastes.
-Making an effort to allow for small moments of forgiveness in daily life can train our minds to avoid negative reactions, and help with other, greater issues in life.
+Maybe the barista in your local coffee house always misspells your name on your coffee cup, even though you’re a regular, maybe someone cut you off in traffic, or maybe the dog did something unspeakable on your nice, new carpet.
+In situations like these, it can be helpful to take a breath and accept that everyone is on their own journey, and cutting some slack can make things a little easier.
+Making an effort to allow for small moments of forgiveness in daily life can train our minds to avoid negative reactions, and help with other, greater, issues in life.

 One potent way to introduce more empathy and forgiveness to our lives is through meditation.
-The Oxford Mindfulness Center explains how meditation can help to develop mindfulness, and as a result, can help us to forgive.
-Professor Williams claims, “Most of us have issues that we find hard to let go [of] and mindfulness can help us deal with them more productively.
-We can ask: ‘Is trying to solve this by brooding about it helpful or am I just getting caught up in my thoughts?’”
-He says that practicing meditation can allow a person to develop skills to take a step back and analyze negative thought patterns, and teach themselves to develop more compassion, which has a plethora of perks for our wellness.
+The Oxford Mindfulness Center explains how meditation can help us to develop mindfulness, and as a result, help us to forgive.
+Professor Williams claims, “Most of us have issues that we find hard to let go [of], and mindfulness can help us deal with them more productively.
+We can ask: ‘‘Is trying to solve this by brooding about it helpful, or am I just getting caught up in my thoughts?”
+He says that practicing meditation can allow a person to develop skills to take a step back and analyze negative thought patterns, teaching themselves in turn to develop more compassion, which has a plethora of perks for our wellness.

 So, I’d like to share a meditation practice that I learned in my religious studies class as a teen.
 The teacher walked the class through the following guided meditation, and I found it so effective that I noted down the steps.
-The exercise is all about understanding our feelings and finding ways to analyze them at a distance, and with some practice, to even transform those feelings.
-The following meditation is not tied to any religious denomination and is merely a suggested guideline.
+The exercise is all about understanding our feelings and finding ways to analyze them at a distance, and with some practice, learning to transform those feelings.
+The following meditation exercise is not tied to any religious denomination and is merely a suggested guideline.

 - Begin by practicing breathing and mindfulness.
-Take up a comfortable posture and breathe in for eight seconds through your nose, and then out for eight seconds through your mouth.
+Get into a comfortable position and breathe in for eight seconds through your nose, and then out for eight seconds through your mouth.
 Try to clear your mind.
-I like to picture this as a straw brush sweeping away all the clutter in my mind.
+I like to imagine a straw broom sweeping away all the clutter in my head.

 - Once you’re relaxed and in a calm state, the next step is to try to picture someone or something that you love.
-Hold that image in your mind, as you continue the breathing exercises, and examine the feelings that you experience.
-Think about what that feeling does to your mind and body.
+Hold that image in your mind as you continue the breathing exercises, and analyze the feelings that you experience.
+Think about what these feelings do to your mind and body.

-- The third step is to think about something or someone that you feel neutral towards.
-Something that stirs no emotional response at all.
+- The third step is to think about someone or something that you feel neutral toward, someone or something that evokes no emotional response at all.
 Try to hold that image in your mind and then see if you can transfer those earlier feelings of love onto this neutrality.
 This may be difficult at first, but with practice, it can start to feel natural.

 - The fourth step is only to be taken once you have gotten a firm grasp of the first three steps.
-What you must do now is try to think of something or someone that you dislike.
-Don’t shy away from those emotions, hold them in your mind like you held onto those feelings of love.
-Examine those feelings.
+What you can try to do now is think of something or someone that you dislike.
+Don’t shy away from the emotions you begin to experience; hold them in your mind like you held onto those feelings of love.
+Examine these feelings.
 Try to look at them as if you were looking at someone else’s feelings.
 Try to understand what effect they have on your mind and body.

 - This step is the most difficult but also the most rewarding.
 You don’t have to attempt this one if you don’t feel up to it, but I have found it to be quite helpful.
-Now, try to take those feelings of love and compassion and then transfer them to what you resent.
-Forgive it for all of those reasons that you dislike it.
+Try to take those feelings of love and compassion and then transfer them onto who or what you resent.
+Forgive that person or thing for all of those reasons that you dislike it.
 Often in life, negative situations, or even people, exist only because of the circumstances that have led them to be what they are.
-Holding onto that resentment can only hurt you.
-You may not succeed in this step the first time but if you keep trying you may find that the results are incredibly therapeutic.
+Holding on to that resentment can only hurt you.
+You may not succeed in this step the first time, but if you keep trying, you may find the results to be incredibly therapeutic.

-Mindfulness and meditation have helped me with breakups, social faux pas, and even with irritating customers in the hospitality industry.
-Imagine if everyone took the time and energy to bring a little bit more compassion and forgiveness to daily life, especially in this modern world where everything is recorded and immortalized online.
+Mindfulness and meditation have helped me with breakups, social faux pas, and even irritating customers in the hospitality industry.
+Imagine if everyone took the time and energy to bring a little bit more compassion and forgiveness to daily life, especially in this modern world, where everything is recorded and immortalized online.
 Forgiveness is vital to nourish our mental, physical, and social health.
 If we could all take a little more time to connect with our spiritual and empathetic sides, everything might just be a little bit easier.
 A better, more empathetic life begins with you.
 Start with the small stuff and work your way up.
 Continue on your Holisticly journey to continue boosting your empathy, self-awareness, and overall spiritual health!